 Use Resources Appropriately

-Music may add an ambience to your site (to those it doesn't annoy), but you're probably doing so illegally unless you've paid the copyright holder(s) for the right to broadcast the music you're using on your site.
-Do you really want to risk a takedown order for your entire site?
+Music may add an ambience to your site, but you're probably doing so illegally unless you've paid the copyright holder(s) for the right to broadcast the music you're using.

 My favorite way of explaining the concept of intellectual property to the illiterate tribesmen I encounter daily isOkay, imagine that all the sheet music in the world burned up in a huge bonfire, and then imagine that they threw on all the CDs.
 You can still hum the music, right?
 The music still exists, right?
 Well, that thing you can't touch, or buy, or break…that is what we own.— Why You Can't Use Music On Your Web Site